If there is a flowering plant that instantly triggers an association with oriental culture, it is the plum blossom (梅花).

 - Peaceful and natural death (考终命)

-This is why it is is considered a very good omen to have it in the house during CNY.
+This is why it is is considered a very good omen to have the plant or painting in the house during CNY.
 And guest who arrive for visiting will be able to benefit from these blessings as well.

 A particular painting that can sometimes be found in Chinese homes is one with a magpie standing poised on the branch of a plum blossom, representing the phrase Xi Shang Mei Shao (喜上眉梢) which translates as “happiness up to ones’ eyebrows”.